yusuke-kawaian/Constructing-NN-by-R/README.md

 ### caret package
 This package can deal with many ML.
 In this trial, I use it for data processing mainly.
-About this deteal, please shows [here](http://topepo.github.io/caret/index.html).
+About this detail, please shows [here](http://topepo.github.io/caret/index.html).

 ## Convinient Function
 I show some convinient function.